-The Company's short-term investments consist of U.S. treasury securities and time deposits with a bank with maturities at the time of purchase that were between 90 days and one year.
+The Company's short-term investments consist of United States treasury securities with maturities, at the time of purchase, that were between 90 days and one year.
 The Company classifies these investments as held-to-maturity debt securities, which are reported at amortized cost, and are Level I assets as described above.
-As of December 31, 2022, short-term investments comprised U.S. treasury bills recorded at amortized cost of \$24.6 million, with fair values of approximately \$24.6 million.
-As of December 31, 2021, short-term investments comprised time deposits recorded at amortized cost of \$4.0 million, with fair values of approximately \$4.0 million.
-As of December 31, 2022, and 2021, gross unrealized gains on short-term investments were insignificant.
+As of December 31, 2023, the Company held no short-term investments.
+As of December 31, 2022, short-term investments comprised United States treasury bills recorded at amortized cost of \$24.6 million, with fair values of approximately \$24.6 million.
+As of December 31, 2022, gross unrealized gains on short-term investments were insignificant.
+As part of its banking partner diversification efforts, the Company sold \$40.0 million United States treasury bills with an amortized cost of \$39.8 million, netting proceeds of \$39.8 million and realized a gross gain of \$13 thousand during the year ended December 31, 2023.
+No realized gains or losses on short-term investments were recognized in 2022.